ford-jones/Lazarus/docs/api-reference.md

 > **arY:** *The y-axis aspect ratio / height of the viewport.
 (Default: `LAZARUS_PRIMARY_DISPLAY_HEIGHT`)*

 ### Functions:
-#### shared_ptr\<FixedCamera> createOrthoCam(double pX, double pY, double pZ, double tX, double tY, double tZ, int arX, int arY)
+#### FixedCamera createOrthoCam(double pX, double pY, double pZ, double tX, double tY, double tZ, int arX, int arY)
 Creates a new instance of a `FixedCamera`, with an orthographic projection matrix.

-Returns a shared pointer to the camera object.
+Returns a new camera entity.

 Params:
 > **arX:** *The x-axis aspect ratio / width of the viewport.*  \